10 Best Free Project Management Tools – Features Comparison

-You’ve been given a project to manage.
-Great!
-Now what?
-You’re going to need simple project management software.
-There’s a lot of project management tools out there, and if you’re new to project management or to digital project management tools, it can be hard to identify what’s essential, what’s beneficial, and what’s not worth your time.
+The need to quantify, objectify, segregate and delegate tasks properly and proportionately is of high importance and that’s where the use of modern tools comes in.
+There’s a lot of project management tools out there, and if you’re new to project management, it can be hard to identify what’s essential, what’s beneficial, and what’s not worth your time.

-Top 6 features to look in a project management tool
+What to look for in an online project management tool

 1. Kanban board